 Where do I stand at Sven and Ole’s?
 I stand at the ordering counter, for as long as it takes, and I take a “Survival of the Fittest” approach to finding a seat.
-During our visit, The Fittest pulled two chairs down from the back bar – which was unmanned and probably not really available for butts at that time – and sat down there nonetheless.
+During our visit, The Fittest pulled two chairs down from the back bar – which was unmanned and probably not meant to be occupied – and sat down there nonetheless.

 Sven and Ole’s signature Uff Da! pizza has a bumpy surface akin to the gravel road my folks live on, in a good way.
 Toppings, lots of them, blanketed by cheese.
 Soft, sturdy crust.
-It’s pizza that reminds you of when pizza first made you happy, and then makes you happy again.
+If you’re like me, this pizza will reminds you of when pizza first made you happy.
+Then, it’ll make you that happy again.

 The Naniboujou Lodge is about 15 miles from Grand Marais.
 There’s very little else between there and here to sidetrack you, but you can find something if you try hard enough.